Back to Blog

 Traditional API gateways are excellent at what they do.
 But they were designed for a world where humans drive API traffic and costs are predictable.
 AI agents broke that assumption.

 You don't need to replace your gateway.
-You need to add an economic governance layer that understands budgets, delegation, and variable costs.
-That's the difference between an API gateway that routes traffic and one that governs autonomous economic activity.
+You need to add request-path governance that understands authority, budgets, delegation, and variable costs, then proves each decision.
+That's the difference between an API gateway that routes traffic and one that governs autonomous agent activity.

 The agents are already here.
 The question is whether your infrastructure can govern them — or just watch them spend.